dathan/blog/content/posts/the-steps-for-gemini-client-to-upload-this-blog-post-from-a-single-prompt.md

 ---
-title: "The Steps for Gemini Client to Upload This Blog Post From a Single Promot"
+title: "The Steps for Gemini Client to Upload This Blog Post From a Single Prompt"
 date: 2025-07-13T18:26:12-07:00
 draft: false
 ---